Dortmund Miss Chance To Go Top With bitter Collapse In Cologne - UrduPoint

 Dortmund led at half-time thanks to a Julian Brandt goal, set up by English teenager Jude Bellingham, who was named captain for the first time due to Mats Hummels' late withdrawal.

-"We should have done ourselves a favour - we have to do more," a disappointed Brandt said after the match.
+"We should have done ourselves a favour - we have to do more," said a disappointed Brandt.

 The visitors dominated the opening half and looked in full control of the game, until Florian Kainz equalised in the 53rd minute.